-Yesterday the Department of Justice (DOJ) announced a $712 million Medicare Fraud takedown by the Medicare Fraud Strike Force.
+On June 18, 2015, the Department of Justice (DOJ) announced a $712 million Medicare fraud takedown by the Medicare Fraud Strike Force.
 It is the largest criminal health care fraud takedown in history, both in terms of loss amount and number of defendants charged.
-Among the 243 individuals charged, 73 were from Miami Florida and 16 from Detroit, Michigan.
+Among the 243 individuals charged, 73 were from Miami, Florida and 16 from Detroit, Michigan.
 “The agency is being more proactive about rooting out Medicare fraud, including by doing more checking on providers ‘at the front end’ before they can bill Medicare for services,” HHS Secretary Sylvia Burwell said about the eight-year campaign against health care fraud.

-Unfortunately fraud is a serious problem and whenever there is fraud it casts a shadow on the hundreds of thousands of health care professionals that are honest and do a good job following often very difficult conditions of payment established by CMS.
-Physicians, pharmacists, chiropractors, home health agencies and other health professionals accused of Medicare fraud, or other types of health care fraud, should seek legal assistance immediately.
-The Medicare Fraud Strike Force and CMS are cracking down.
-Health professionals charged with Medicare Fraud face significant criminal ( 5 years for each violation) and civil penalties ($25,000 fine per violation, treble damages, and penalties), plus potential exclusion from participation in billing any government program or placement on the corporate integrity watch list.
+Unfortunately fraud is a serious problem and whenever there is fraud it casts a shadow on the hundreds of thousands of health care professionals who are honest and do a good job following often very difficult conditions of payment established by CMS.